magento/architecture/design-documents/web-api-controllers.md

     }
 }
 ```
-Notice how it's aware of context by using authenticated user's ID.
-These processors woould often use different context
+Notice how it uses authenticated user's ID.
+These classes would often use different context
 objects like _RequestInterface_, _UserContextInterface_ and _SessionManagerInterface_ thus indicating they are not part of
 service layer.